Constraining black hole parameters with the precessing jet nozzle of M87*: Discussions and conclusions

-Subsequently, we assumed that the jet originates from the location defined by the tilted ISCO and proceeded to calculate the precession period for various black hole spins and tilt angles.
+Subsequently, we assumed that the jet originates from the location defined by the ISSO and proceeded to calculate the precession period for various black hole spins and tilt angles.
 The results reveal that, in the majority of the parameter space, the precession period is below five years.
-However, for extremely slowly spinning black holes, an 11-year period can be reached.
+However, for extremely slowly spinning black holes, an 11 year period can be achieved.
 Consequently, based on this pattern, if M87* possesses spin, it must be exceedingly small.
+Meanwhile, the accretion disk is retrograde with the black hole spin.

-On the other hand, our study of the tilted accretion disk reveals that the ISCO may be not the location where the jet originates.
+On the other hand, our study of the tilted accretion disk reveals that the ISSO may be not the location where the jet originates.
 Instead, at larger radii, the disk exhibits a significant tilt, while with decreasing radius, the degree of tilt decreases.
 Remarkably, when the radius exceeds a certain threshold known as the warp radius, the gravitational forces pull the disk back towards the equatorial plane.
 Ultimately, at the equatorial ISCO, the accretion disk ceases to extend further.
 Consequently, it is natural to consider the warp radius as the origin of the jet, which is estimated to be within the range of 6$M$ to 20$M$.

 Under the assumption mentioned above, we revisited the precession period by setting $\zeta=1.25^{\circ}$.
 The numerical results indicate that, with a warp radius at $6M$ and an expected period of $T=11.24$ years, the possible black hole spin can be as low as 0.06.
 At first glance, it may seem challenging to establish a precise constraint on the black hole spin.
 However, this case might change for a large warp radius.
 We provide an explicit relationship between the black hole spin and the warp radius, as illustrated in Fig. \ref{ppTwab}.
 Furthermore, we derived the fitting formulas in (\ref{adoda}) and (\ref{adodb}).
 Therefore, if we can determine the warp radius through other observations, we can precisely determine the black hole spin using such precession measurements.
 It is worth noting that the reverse approach is also feasible.